davidibl/web-components/README.md

 - datetime picker form control supporting languages
 - modal dialog
 - dropdown form control
-- jumbotron
 - html content element interacting with contentservice to display remote html content
 - html editor is a basic html editor form control supporting headings, paragraphs and lists, formatting and auto-complete
 - infobox is a big infobox with a icon
-- input form form control with validation result display
+- input form control with validation result display
 - like control
 - list selector form control to select values of a list supporting custom templates for items
-- different loading indicators
+- a loading indicator
 - menu header
 - navigation link
 - pagination control